Don’t Ever Negotiate Price Again

 Clients who never appreciated what you do for them will move on.
 Working with ideal clients actually renews your enthusiasm.
 They will happily pay you what you are worth.

-I’ve worked with entrepreneurs just like you who want to get paid without shortchanging their business.
+I’ve worked with accounting professionals just like you who want to get paid without shortchanging their business.
 Price negotiation is a choice.
 Refusing to negotiate on price can challenge your desire for clients.
 That’s especially true when you are starting out or are experiencing tough times in your business.
-Coaching can help you find the stuck places and get you in control of your destiny.
-Now is the time to schedule a private strategy session to help build a value-based pricing strategy.